Making Content Accessible

 Exercises

-Width media queries: Zooming in or out causes the width of the page in CSS pixels to change.
+14-4 Width media queries.
+Zooming in or out causes the width of the page in CSS pixels to change.
 That means that sometimes elements that used to fit comfortably on the page no longer do, and if the page becomes narrow enough, a different layout may be more appropriate.
 The max-width media query allows the developer to style pages differently based on available width; it is active only if the width of the page, in CSS pixels, is less than or equal to a given length.As you’ve seen, many accessibility features also have non-accessibility uses.
 For example, the max-width media query is indeed a way to customize behavior on zoom, but most developers think of it instead as a way to customize their website for different devices, like desktops, tablets, and mobile devices.
 This is called responsive design, and can be viewed as a kind of accessibility.
 Implement this media query.
 Test that zooming in or out can trigger this media query.

-Mixed inlines: Make the focus ring work correctly on nested inline elements.
-For example in <a>a <b>bold</b> link</a>, the focus ring should cover all three words together when the user is focused on the link, and with multiple rectangles if the inline crosses lines.
+14-5 Mixed inlines.
+Make the focus ring work correctly on nested inline elements.
+For example, in <a>a <b>bold</b> link</a>, the focus ring should cover all three words together when the user is focused on the link, and with multiple rectangles if the inline crosses lines.
 However, if the user focuses on a block-level element, such as in <div tabindex=2>many<br>lines</div>, there shouldn’t be a focus ring around each line, but instead the block as a whole.

-focus-visible: When the user tabs to a link, we probably want to show a focus indicator, but if the user clicked on it, most browsers don’t—the user knows where the focused element is!
+14-8 focus-visible.
+When the user tabs to a link, we probably want to show a focus indicator, but if the user clicked on it, most browsers don’t—the user knows where the focused element is!
 And a redundant focus indicator could be ugly, or distracting.
 Implement a similar heuristic.
 Clicking on a button should focus it, but not show a focus indicator.
-(Test this on the focus example a button placed outside a form, so clicking the button doesn’t navigate to a new page.)
+(Test this on the focus example with a button placed outside a form, so clicking the button doesn’t navigate to a new page.)
 But both clicking on and tabbing to an input element should show a focus ring.
 Also add support for the :focus-visible pseudo-class.
 This applies only if the element is focused and the browser would have drawn a focus ring (the focus ring would have been visible, hence the name).
 This lets custom widgets change focus ring styling without losing the useful browser heuristics I mentioned above.

 Did you find this chapter useful?